Gravitational Caustics in an Atom Laser: Results

 \subsection{Fluid flow tracing}

 Going beyond the imaging of the overall fluid flow pattern, internal state manipulation of the atoms affords further powerful ways to visualize and analyze the flow: flow tracers can be created that indicate the evolution of a wavefront as it propagates along the atom laser stream.
 This technique is demonstrated in \cref{fig:FFtrace} where a horizontal line of atoms, located in the region between the trapped \gls{BEC} and the potential, is transferred into a state that appears dark in the absorption images.
 The transfer is effected by a \SI{100}{µs} \gls{mw} pulse on the $\ket{2,-2}$ to $\ket{1,-1}$ transition.
 Spatial selectivity is possible due to the magnetic gradient in which the experiments are performed.
 The dark line flows with the atom laser, tracing slices of specific evolution times.
+In \cref{fig:FFtrace}, a series of such lines has been injected into the stream at a fixed position between the trapped \gls{BEC} and the potential in \SI{0.5}{ms} time intervals.

-Upon scattering from a strong repulsive potential (\cref{fig:FFtrace-r}), a full dark ring is observed to propagate away from the potential and connect to the bow-shaped caustic, indicating the wavefront after the scattering event.
-Once the particles have fallen far enough, they are no longer influenced by the potential, and these bands are approximately circular arcs of radius $t_i\sqrt{2a_zh}$ centered at height $-h + (a_z-g)t_I^2/2 - a_zt_i^2/2$, extending from $\theta \in [-\theta_c, \theta_c]$ (see \nameref{sec:methods}).
+Upon scattering from a strong repulsive potential (\cref{fig:FFtrace-r}), full dark rings are observed to propagate away from the potential and connect to the bow-shaped caustic, indicating the wavefront after the scattering event.
+Once the particles have fallen far enough, they are no longer influenced by the potential, and these bands are approximately circular arcs of radius $t_i\sqrt{2a_zh}$ centered at height $-h + (a_z-g)t_I^2/2 - a_zt_i^2/2$, extending over $\theta \in [-\theta_c, \theta_c]$ (see \nameref{sec:methods}).
 This provides a very visual explanation for the emergence of the caustic as an envelope of rays.

 Fluid flow tracing in the case of an attractive potential is shown in \cref{fig:FFtrace-a}.
 The image clearly reveals how the initially horizontal fluid tracer lines are drawn into the region of the potential, from which they emerge as loop structures.
 The left and right apexes of these loops reveal the position of the fold caustics, providing an independent and direct experimental visualization of the formation of the caustics.
 Red dotted lines in \cref{fig:FFtrace} show the results of classical trajectories, which are in agreement with the experiment.